-Telehealth occupational therapy is going to change the way we practice, and it will impact our profession in ways we have yet to imagine.
-And the more we know about telehealth, the better positioned we’ll be to leverage it in ways to best serve our clients and help prevent clinician burnout.
+Telehealth occupational therapy continues to change the way we practice, and it will impact our profession in ways we have yet to imagine.

-I set out to write this article so that we occupational therapy professionals would have a comprehensive resource on telehealth OT as we know it today, along with some information to help us stay up-to-date with this quickly changing landscape.
+I set out to write this article so that we would have a comprehensive resource on telehealth OT as we know it today, along with some information to help us stay up-to-date with this quickly changing landscape.

-Telehealth refers to medical services provided over a technology platform.
-Pretty much any form of medical care delivered via technology vs. in-person means can be considered telehealth.
+Telehealth OT refers to occupational therapy services provided over a technology platform.
+Pretty much any form of OT delivered via technology vs. in-person means can be considered telehealth.

 That means some of you might already be using telehealth without even knowing it.